Hunting Deer

 Ancestor Substitution

-How balance and order are maintained both in the cosmos and in the family—that mirrors it Concepcion, Guatemala: A shaman and his mother converse with my guide The Tzutujil Maya who live around Lake Atitlan in Guatemala, use the term k’ex “substitute, exchange” to reference various ways in which the universe maintains balance or equilibrium.
+Balance and order are maintained in the cosmos and in the families that mirror it Concepcion, Guatemala: A shaman and his mother converse with my guide The Tzutujil Maya who live around Lake Atitlan in Guatemala, use the term k’ex “substitute, exchange” to reference various ways in which the universe maintains balance or equilibrium.
 The perceived order in the cosmos has to be maintained on Earth—as above, so below.
 Substitution applies to generations.
 For instance, a child is considered a “substitute” for a deceased parent or grandparent.
-People are exchanged for… Read More
+People are exchanged for one… Read More